KS Real Estate Commission

 Prints can be done at most law enforcement offices.
 LiveScan printing is available at law enforcement agencies in Kansas and Pearson Vue Professional Centers in Topeka, Overland Park and Wichita.
 View our Fingerprinting page for more information.

 LiveScan prints are transmitted electronically.
 Mail paper print cards to our office.
-LiveScan and paper prints will not be processed until the Commission receives a completed REL-150 Background Waiver form and payment for the application & background fees.
+LiveScan and paper prints will not be processed until the Commission receives a Salesperson or Broker Pre-Licensure application, which must be submitted online.

 No, background checks are non-transferrable.
 You must submit a new set of fingerprints each time you apply for a KS Real Estate license, even if you are already a salesperson and are applying for a broker license.

 The background check can take up to 10 business days.
-You will be notified via email once it is complete; the background report is valid for 6 months from the report date.
+The background report is valid for 6 months from the report date so you must complete all pre-license requirements before it expires or you will be required to submit new prints and pay the $70 background fee again.

 Can I apply for a license if I am on probation, diversion or a suspended imposition for a misdemeanor or have a pending criminal charge?